sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Risk Identification, Assessment and Management.md

 **Author:** Nnamso Mkpong

 ---
+## Scope
+This lab focuses on identifying, assessing, and managing potential risks affecting the school’s IT infrastructure.
+The objective is to apply risk management principles in a real-world environment responsibly and ethically.

+## Authorization
+Permission was obtained from the school administration of Marri Gold Internation to use their environment as a learning example.
+The assessment was strictly educational and conducted with consent, ensuring no interference with school operations.

+## Rules of Engagement (RoE)
+- No intrusive or disruptive testing was performed.
+- Only observable processes and non-sensitive information were used.
+- The exercise followed responsible disclosure and ethical cybersecurity practices.
+- Findings were documented for academic and educational purposes only.

 # Objective
 - To conduct a comprehensive risk assessment and develop a risk management framework for an educational institution's IT infrastructure, demonstrating practical application of NIST risk management principles in a real world scenario, which is my mom's IT LAB.